chloemay-1/mybestidea/README.md

  I added these colors to the divs, and then my font color was hard to read (#e0770c).
 For convinence until I decided to change the font color in the body to white #ffffff.
 This was a temporary move while I contemplated my color palette.
  I decided to use colormind to help with a decision.
-I uploaded the picture of the paw print, and generated a few different pallets until I found one I was confident in.
+I uploaded the picture of the paw print, and generated a few different pallets, although these pallets were very dark.
- Thsi left me with five new colors to work with.
+ .
+I decided to try search for a pallet that holds a similar color too #d0867c This left me with a palette of
- * #613931
+ * f6f9f7
- * #804e44
+ * b1bdba
- * #c37b6e
+ * f78061
- * #53322a
+ * dd9273
- * #201411
+ * 3d4b47

  I tested out multiple different combinations of the palette I chose, and finally decided which color for which aspect.